aimee-mcneil-melville/ToDo-Full-Stack/README.md

 # Kata: Modules, first-class functions, strings and numbers

 This kata is similar to the others.
 Some tests have been written in the `tests` folder and the challenge is to get them to pass.
-The stubs of the functions they tests are defined in `utilities.js`, but they are empty.
+The stubs of the functions they test are defined in `utilities.js`, but they are empty.
 You'll work through all the functions until all of the tests pass.

 ## Setup